 The child custody evaluator’s role when divorcing an alcoholic

-We discussed the subject of private child custody evaluations in an article titled “What is the Best Way to Proceed with a Child Custody 730 Evaluation?”
+We discussed the subject of private child custody evaluations in the guide titled, "what is a 730 evaluation?"

 Please read that article for more information.
 Child custody evaluators can be appointed to give an opinion and recommendation on the children’s best interest in cases that involve substance abuse of any kind, including alcohol.
 Such opinions and recommendations may be in addition to and in harmony with that of an addiction expert.

 We hope you enjoyed reading this article on divorcing an alcoholic.
 It is an emotional subject for the spouses who live it.
 It can be a complex subject.
 Those who have lived with the spouse who long suffers from alcohol abuse know very well the emotional, psychological and sometimes financial toll it can take on a family.
 To those spouses, we know the ups and down you have been through and we know the courage it takes to finally reach a point that you realize it is best to move forward with your life through a California divorce proceeding.